12 Powerhouses for Unity game development in 2023

 6.Dell XPS 17 9720

-Dell XPS 17 9720: A powerful laptop for game development with a stunning 4K display, but lacking in graphics performance.
+Dell XPS 17 9720: A powerful laptop for game development with a stunning 4K display, but with some graphics performance and cooling limitations.

 Pros